zhaoyanpeng/xcfg/README.md

 # XCFGs

-Aiming at unifying all extensions of context-free grammars (XCFGs). **X** stands for weighted, (compound) probabilistic, and neural extensions, etc.
+Aiming at unifying all extensions of context-free grammars (XCFGs). **X** stands for weighted, (compound) probabilistic, and neural extensions, etc. Currently only the data preprocessing module has been implemented though.

+**News:** Parallel Chinese-English data is supported.

 ## Data

 The repo handles [WSJ](https://catalog.ldc.upenn.edu/LDC99T42), [CTB](https://catalog.ldc.upenn.edu/LDC2005T01), and [SPMRL](https://dokufarm.phil.hhu.de/spmrl2014/).
 Have a look at `treebank.py`.

-If you are looking for the data used in [C-PCFGs](https://zhaoyanpeng.github.io/files/An%20Empirical%20Study%20of%20Compound%20PCFGs.pdf).
+If you are looking for the data used in [C-PCFGs](https://arxiv.org/abs/2103.02298).
 Follow the instructions in `treebank.py` and put all outputs in the same folder, let us say `./data.punct`.
 The script only removes morphology features and creates data splits.
 To remove punctuation we will need `clean_tb.py`.
 For example, I used `python clean_tb.py ./data.punct ./data.clean`.
 All the cleaned treebanks will reside in `/data.clean`.
-Then simply execute the command `./batchify.sh ./data.clean/`, you will have all the data needed to reproduce the results in [C-PCFGs](https://zhaoyanpeng.github.io/files/An%20Empirical%20Study%20of%20Compound%20PCFGs.pdf).
+Then simply execute the command `./batchify.sh ./data.clean/`, you will have all the data needed to reproduce the results in [C-PCFGs](https://arxiv.org/abs/2103.02298).
 Feel free to change parameters in `batchify.sh` if you want to use a different batch size or vocabulary size.

 ## Evaluation
 To ease evaluation I represent a gold tree as a tuple: